 Update the owner of the record

-The final step in this path is to update the owner of the record to be the retrieved user from this Get element.
+The final steps in this path are to update the owner of the record to be the retrieved user from this Get element and update their Last Assigned Date on their member record.

 Add an Update Records element to the flow, and select “Use the record that triggered the flow.”
 Select the relevant field to update — in this case Owner — and select the User from the Get Assignment Group Member User Id element.